reallinshengxiang/reallinshengxiang1.github.io/_pages/projects.md

   - /resume
 ---
 * Design and Development in Operating Systems,2024.09-present
-  Under the supervision of Prof. Ion Stoica,Berkeley,USA
+  Under the supervision of Prof. Ion Stoica@Berkeley,USA
   • Build a shell, similar to the one used by bash on a virtual machine.
   • Implement an HTTP server that handles HTTP GET requests.
   • Complete OS development with Pintos